Who We Are

 We believe God has given parents the responsibility of training and teaching their own children.

-- We wanted an administrator on site so that if students had gaps in their schedule, there would be a place where they could be and use the gym or the Commons as a study space.
+- They wanted an administrator on site so that if students had gaps in their schedule, there would be a place where they could be and use the gym or the Commons as a study space.

 Administrator, Co-founder, Treasurer, Scrips Coordinator

-Kellee Metz is a Christian mom, home educating her two sons for over 14 years, and is married to her best friend for 23 years.
+Kellee Metz is a Christian mom, home educating her two sons for over 16 years, and is married to her best friend for 25 years.
 Kellee graduated from the University of Iowa with a degree in finance, then three years later, a law degree.
 After working in an insurance defense law firm for two years, she decided that she wanted to be a lawyer, travel, and get paid.
 So she joined the Air Force as a JAG (Judge Advocate General) lawyer.
 She served eight years in the Air Force and was stationed at Edwards AFB in California and Kadena AB in Okinawa, Japan.
 Her oldest son was born in Okinawa, and when he was three months old, her family moved back to the states to her husband's hometown in Minnesota.
 Although she has stepped out of legal practice, she has embraced and been trained by Peacemaker Ministries in Biblical conflict mediation and seeks to bring that Biblical worldview to Truth Academy.
-Kellee and Rebecca Irey started Truth Academy over seven years ago with a sincere desire to minister to homeschool families with enriching class options that disciple and train students yet provide the needed support to parents for the homeschooling journey.
+Kellee and Rebecca Irey started Truth Academy over ten years ago with a sincere desire to minister to homeschool families with enriching class options that disciple and train students yet provide the needed support to parents for the homeschooling journey.
 She feels privileged to continue serving Truth Academy families and investing in students' lives who will step out and use their God-given gifts and talents for the glory of God.

 Assistant Registration Coordinator